magello-group/su-kurs/Camel-Training1/README.md

 * The camel route does nothing interesting – let’s beef it up!
 * Create a content based router, and move the message to out/good or out/bad based on the school field
-* Use xquery to parse the xml
+* Use xpath to parse the xml

 # Training - Part 3